Rhys Baker teaches science at Arthur Mellows Village College in Peterborough, UK.

 - If you aren't the target, gather up the balls.
 You can't counter without any balls.
 If all the balls have been fired at your team, but not at you, try to recover some of the balls.
 With all the balls thrown, you won't be a target and may secure all the balls for your team.

 If you play dodgeball for any length of time, you will find yourself on the wrong end of an all-on-one.
 All is not lost; however, check out these tips to give you the best chance of transforming yourself into an all-on-one legend.

 - Don’t panic.
 Five of your teammates were eliminated first.
 You have done well to last this long.
 The only thing you have ahead of you is hero-dom.
 No one can blame you if you get eliminated.
 Treat a 6v1 as 6 1v1s and stay cool.

 - Return extra balls…but not all of them!
 Under UKDBA rules, leading teams must throw their ball within 5 seconds if they have 2 or 3 balls.
-By returning balls you are forcing your opposition to give you catching opportunities (they are not allowed just to roll them back!)
+By returning balls, you are forcing your opposition to give you catching opportunities (they are not allowed just to roll them back!)
 But don’t give them all the balls.
-2 balls are easier to dodge/catch than 3 balls!
+Two balls are easier to dodge/catch than three balls!

 - Stay back.
 Unless countering, stay in the back third of the court.
 Don’t make yourself an easy target by standing in point-blank range!